fahadPathan7/SUST-FTMS-Backend/readme.md

 - `GET /api/tournament/matches/{tournamentId}` - Get all matches of a tournament
 - `GET /api/tournament/match/{tournamentId}/{matchId}` - Get a specific match in a tournament
 - `DELETE /api/match/{tournamentId}/{matchId}` - Delete a match

+**Note:** For POST, everything can be nill except tournamentId and matchId.

 **A JSON sample for match**
 ```json